tobylunt/tobylunt.github.io/_posts/2018-04-15-whitman-bot-pt2.md

                   V(torch.zeros(self.nl, bs, n_hidden)))
 ```

-We can then initialize the model object, and use one of the great features of the fast.ai library - stochastic gradient descent with restarts, which avoids getting stuck in local minima, and learning rate annealing, which helps to refine the process of gradient descent as the training progresses over multiple epochs.
+We can then initialize the model object, and use one of the great features of the fast.ai library - SGDR - which avoids getting stuck in local minima, and learning rate annealing, which helps to refine the process of gradient descent as the training progresses over multiple epochs.
 Often a larger learning rate is beneficial in the early stages of training, but a smaller one can lead to better result in the later stages.

 ```python
 # initialize the pytorch LSTM model object